Scott Drive Church's position on the role of women in church life

 - We believe that women can also possess the gift of teaching, and that this should be exercised in appropriate contexts.
 For instance, it is appropriate for older women to instruct younger ones (Titus 2:4), and for women to be involved in teaching in children’s & youth ministry.

-- We believe that the office of deacon (and therefore also of Treasurer & Administrator) is open to suitably-qualified women, based on our understanding of Rom 16:1-2 & 1 Tim.
+- We believe that the office of deacon (and therefore also of Treasurer & Administrator) is open to suitably-qualified men and women, based on our understanding of Rom 16:1-2 & 1 Tim.
 3:11.

 - We believe women should be able to assist at the communion table, though officiating at the act of communion should be reserved for a suitably-qualified man.
 Similarly, we believe women may assist at a baptism, though officiating should be restricted to a suitably-qualified man.